-Selecting the right keywords is of the utmost importance in getting your online content be found by sufficient potential customers.
+Selecting the right keywords is of the utmost importance in getting your online content to be found by sufficient potential customers.
 Almost everyone who is looking for specific information and access to the internet is using Google.
 It is an art to set apart your business from the competition and come up high in the search results.

 What is a keyword anyway?